macwad97/optima_task_mac/data-engineering/datapipeline/solution/README.md

 ```

 To run the script with specific positions and years:
+1. Positions: Default value is 1 to satisfy requirements.
+This can however be ran to return results for any position/ mix (Although in the current setup it doesn't output position to stick to requirements)
+2. Years: Default value is None, this means it will run for all available years.
+However, the user can specify a year or years to run for.

 ```sh
 python main.py --positions 1 2 3 --years 2021 2022